 > Clean and green – Green Man’s Arms is a cosy Carlton pub decorated with collected treasures.
 The menu is vegetarian with a Mediterranean influence with heaps of hearty vegan options on offer.
 Order the popular jackfruit flatbread tacos, white bean burgers and panko-crumbed eggplant schnitzel for a plant-based take on pub grub.

 With a sizeable Buddhist population, Thailand is a haven for vegan travellers.
-In fact, Intrepid Travel is launching eight-day vegan tours in Thailand in 2019.
+In fact, Intrepid Travel is launching eight-day vegan tours in Thailand this year.
 And Bangkok has established itself as one of the best cities for plant-based fare – Thai or globally inspired.
 Tip: One of the easiest ways to locate a vegan establishment in Bangkok is to look for the yellow pendant flags with red writing.

 Local business Barefood Bangkok has a cult following for its nut-based cheeses and fermented pickles.
 Located in Sukhumvit, the homemade cheese is the main drawcard at this cafe and shop where you can opt for a nutcheese platter, burgers or pasta.